 AS-11: Media Contribution File Formats

 The AMWA AS-11 family of Specifications define constrained media file formats for the delivery of finished media assets to a broadcaster or publisher.
-Each Specification is developed for a particular business purpose, and is identified using a new naming convention (AS-11 X), as designated below.
+Each Specification is developed for a particular business purpose.

 UHD program contribution for the DPP

 AS-11 HD & SD DPP is well established for the delivery of finished programs to media companies within the UK.
-But the future move to UHD has led to a new set of requirements from the Digital Production Partnership.
-These are described in an AMWA specification called AS-11 X1.
+But the future move to UHD has led to a new set of requirements from the Digital Production Partnership, leading to an AMWA specification called AS-11 X1.

 AS-11 International Versions

-AS-11 X2 (HD Intra) initially to be adopted in Australia and New Zealand
+AS-11 X2 (HD Intra) created for adoption in Australia and New Zealand

-AS-11 X3 (HD Long GOP at European frame rates) initially to be adopted in the Nordic Countries.
+AS-11 X3 (HD Long GOP at European frame rates) created for adoption in the Nordic Countries.

-AS-11 X4 (HD Long GOP at U.S. frame rates) initially to be adopted in the Nordic Countries.
+AS-11 X4 (HD Long GOP at U.S. frame rates) created for adoption in the Nordic Countries.

 NABA DPP AS-11 Specifications for North America